 To measure the characteristics of a business continuity solution, the parameters Recovery Time Objective (RTO) and Recovery Point Objective (RPO) are used.
 RTO is the time taken to perform a failover recovery and resumption of business services following an outage.
 RPO is the amount of lost data resulting from an outage.
 The closer these parameters are to zero (faster time to recovery, less amount of lost data), the more effective is the business continuity solution.

-While Shadowbase disaster recovery solutions support high availability (as described here), Shadowbase Sizzling-Hot-Takeover (SZT, also known as “Sizzling-Hot-Standby”) solutions support continuous availability (see Figure 1), and offer significant benefits.
+While HPE Shadowbase disaster recovery solutions support high availability (as described here), HPE Shadowbase Sizzling-Hot-Takeover (SZT, also known as “Sizzling-Hot-Standby”) solutions support continuous availability (see Figure 1), and offer significant benefits.

-A Shadowbase SZT system is similar to an active/passive architecture using uni-directional replication, except that the backup system is immediately ready to start processing transactions (Figure 2).
-In this configuration the backup system has its applications up and running, with the local copy of the application database already open for read/write access.
-It is basically an active/active architecture, except that all user transactions are directed to the primary node, thereby avoiding data collision issues, which can arise with fully active/active systems.
-With HPE Shadowbase data replication operating, the SZT system can very quickly take over processing because its local database is synchronized with the active database and completely consistent and accurate.
-The applications are also already up and running with the database open for read/write access; there is no time taken for the applications to be started or switched from read-only database access.
+Shadowbase SZT offers significant benefits.
+A Shadowbase SZT system is similar to an active/passive architecture, except that the backup system is immediately ready to start processing transactions (see Figure 2).
+In this configuration, transactions are fed to an active system with an active application and database processing the transactions.
+The backup system’s applications are up and running, with the local copy of the application database already open for read/write access.
+Essentially, it is an active/active architecture, but with the significant exception that all user transactions are only directed to the primary node, thereby avoiding data collision issues, which can arise with fully active/active systems.
+With HPE Shadowbase data replication operating, the SZT system can take over processing transactions within seconds, because its local database is synchronized with the active database and completely consistent and accurate.
+Also, since the applications are already up and running with the database open for read/write access, no time is needed to start the applications or switch them from read-only database access.

 When the active node fails, switching the users or their transactions to the standby node is all that is required for failover.
 The switch can be done in seconds to subseconds, leading to very low RTOs (continuous availability).
 To operate in this mode, it is essential that the replication engine being used, allows the application processes to open the target database for read/write access while it is also being written to by the replication engine.
 While this configuration is true for Shadowbase technology, it is not true for some other replication products.